go-jet/jet/README.md

 ]
 ```

-What if we also want to have list of films per category and actors per category, where films are longer than 180 minutes, film language is 'English'
+What if, we also want to have list of films per category and actors per category, where films are longer than 180 minutes, film language is 'English'
 and film category is not 'Action'.
 In that case we can reuse above statement `stmt`, and just change our destination: